-A student who has been admitted into the program and withdraws or does not satisfactorily complete the requirements for a required course may be considered for readmission.
-A student may be readmitted no more than one time.
+A student who has been admitted into the program and withdraws or does not satisfactorily complete the requirements for a required nursing course may be considered for readmission.
 A student who has previously been readmitted and who subsequently earns a grade of D will be dismissed from the program.